Skip to Main Content

 Overview

-Noa Fleiss, MD, specializes in neonatal-perinatal medicine, focusing on noninvasive respiratory care, infection prevention, and maternal mental health in the neonatal intensive care unit (NICU).
+Noa Fleiss, MD, specializes in neonatal-perinatal medicine, with special interests in small baby care, noninvasive respiratory care, and infection prevention in the neonatal intensive care unit (NICU).

-“I appreciate the transformative and fascinating journey of newborns from the in-utero environment to the external world.
-I have a deep passion for helping those vulnerable infants who struggle with this transition,” Dr. Fleiss says.
+“I appreciate the transformative journey of newborns from the in-utero environment to the external world.
+I have a passion for helping those vulnerable infants who struggle with this transition,” Dr. Fleiss says.
 “Working closely with parents to ensure their newborns receive the best possible care is deeply rewarding.
-I enjoy supporting the health of the infant but also providing comfort and support to the parents during a critical time.
-As a former NICU mother, there is no greater joy than walking out those doors with your baby.
-This is what motivates me and fuels my passion for this wonderful specialty.
+I enjoy supporting the health of the infant but also providing comfort and support to the parents during a critical time."

 Clinical Specialties